 The Final Word

 The success of your online business hinges on customer satisfaction.
-If your customers are satisfied with your products, your order fulfillment process, and your customer service they are more likely to recommend your company to others and to become repeat customers themselves.
+If customers are satisfied with your products, order fulfillment process, and customer service, they’re more likely to recommend your company to others and to become repeat customers themselves.

-If you’re considering hiring a 3PL provider, take what you’ve learned here to heart and really take the time to determine what your needs are and how a 3PL provider can meet them.
-From there, follow the steps above to select the perfect partner to meet your needs then wait and see how much your business grows.
+If you’re considering hiring a 3PL provider, take what you’ve learned here to heart and take the time to determine your needs and how a 3PL provider can meet them.
+From there, follow the steps above to select the perfect partner to meet your needs, then wait and see how much your business grows.